Cardiovascular agents: Angiotensin-converting-enzyme inhibitors (ACEI)

 Angioedema, one of the rare side effects of ACEI and ARB.

 Some side effects of ACEI include hypotension, renal insufficiency, and hyperkalemia.
 Dry cough is also a common side effect believed to be associated with decreased bradykinin breakdown.
 Angioedema is another possible but rare complication due to elevated levels of bradykinin.

 ACEI should not be used in combinations with angiotensin II receptor blockers (ARBs) or direct renin inhibitors and is contraindicated in people with a history of angioedema and pregnancy.
-"Triple whammy", the concurrent use of an ACEI with diuretics and non-steroidal anti-inflammatory drugs (NSAIDs), is also contraindicated as this combination has been correlated with an increased risk of acute kidney injury.
+The concurrent use of an ACEI with diuretics and non-steroidal anti-inflammatory drugs (NSAIDs), is also contraindicated as this combination has been correlated with an increased risk of acute kidney injury.
 ACEI should be used with caution in patients with renal impairment, and renal failure risk in severe bilateral renal stenosis.

 Angiotensin II receptor blockers (ARBs)

 Angiotensin II receptor blockers (ARBs) work by inhibiting the action of angiotensin II on, specifically AT1 receptors to prevent the vasoconstrictor effects of this receptor and block the peripheral sympathetic activity.